 Always pack larger and heavier plates first in the bottom of the box.
 For durable break-resistant dishes such as Corelle plates, you can wrap with less paper between each but allow at least two layers of paper.
 Wrinkled or overlapped paper provides more cushioning.

 When packing more fragile porcelain, stoneware, or china, do not be shy with paper.
 You want to avoid having to look for a replacement piece if it should get broken in transit.
 Be generous with paper.

 Fill Your Packing Box to the Top

-Add your wrapped bundles to the carton until you are about 3" from the top.
+Add your wrapped bundles to the carton until you are about three inches from the top.
 You will need to add a crumpled layer of paper on the top and this is also a good place to add items such as small non-breakables, lightweight wooden or durable plastic trays.

 Reusing packing materials can help to reduce your moving costs if you expect to be relocating again soon, so the extra work is certainly worth it.